• Skip to primary navigation

 • perfectly pan seared long carrot slices glistening with olive oil on a white platter

-• white asparagus cooking in a cast iron skillet with bits of crispy ham sprinkled on top
+• Italian white asparagus cooked in a cast iron skillet with bits of crispy prosciutto sprinkled on top (seasonal regional asparagus from Bassano Del Grappa in the veneto region.

-White Asparagus with Crispy Ham (Asparagi Bianchi di Bassano del Grappa)
+White Asparagus with Crispy Ham (Asparagi Bianchi con Prosciutto Cotto Croccante)

 • Homemade Lemon-tomato vinaigrette with herbs in a glass Weck canning jar on top of a decorative vintage tray with pink, white and green flowers.